AndrewDDavis/borg_go/Readme.md

-# Scripts for use with BorgBackup
+# Borg-go : Scripts for use with BorgBackup

-scripts to automate and support running backups using [BorgBackup](https://www.borgbackup.org/).
+Scripts to automate and support running backups using [BorgBackup](https://www.borgbackup.org/).

 ## Installation

-I symlink these from `~/.local/bin`, omitting the `.sh` suffix.
-Make sure it is in your PATH. choose the appropriate pre-backup script to symlink based on your OS.
+I symlink these scripts from `~/.local/bin`, omitting the `.sh` suffix.
+- Make sure the directory is in your PATH.
+- Choose the appropriate pre-backup script to symlink based on your OS.

 The **borg_go_links.sh** script is useful for creating the links.

 ### Installed Scripts